ianfnelson/blog.iannelson.uk/content/posts/2022-01-18-the-best-wordle-starter-words.md

 Still here?
 OK, first a definition.
 What do I consider to be a good Wordle starter word?
 What makes one starter word better than another?

 I assert that the best Wordle starter words are those which are expected to result in the highest number of yellow (right letter, wrong spot) or green (right letter, right spot) tiles.
-Let’s call this E(Y|G). &nbsp;As a tie-breaker, where two words have the same value of E(Y|G), I consider the better word to be the one which is expected to result in the highest number of green tiles &#8211; let’s call this E(G).
+Let’s call this E(Y|G). &nbsp;As a tie-breaker, where two words have the same value of E(Y|G), I consider the better word to be the one which is expected to result in the highest number of green tiles – let’s call this E(G).

 I’ve seen alternative approaches posted on Twitter that rank guesses in different ways, such as one which was based on how many possible answers from the Wordle corpus are excluded by guessing them.
-But my brain doesn’t work that way round &#8211; I don’t have the full list of Wordle words in my head to sieve through, and instead seek the positive reinforcement of yellow and green tiles to use as the basis for my later guesses.
+But my brain doesn’t work that way round – I don’t have the full list of Wordle words in my head to sieve through, and instead seek the positive reinforcement of yellow and green tiles to use as the basis for my later guesses.

 ## Assumption {#assumption.wp-block-heading}

 There are 12,972 valid words in the Wordle dictionary.
 For the purposes of this analysis, I’m going to assume that they all have an equal likelihood of being the Wordle answer on any given day.
 Clearly this is not true.
 I’ve only been playing Wordle for a couple of weeks but it’s immediately apparent that the winning words tend to be those in common everyday use.
 I doubt that the game would have its current levels of popularity were this not the case.
 My nine year old son loves playing Wordle every day, and this shared common bond is one of the things that makes Wordle so fun.
-There was quite some brouhaha on Twitter when the answer to Wordle 207 was the US English spelling of &#8220;**FAVOR**&#8220;, I can only imagine what an uproar there would be if the answer was ever something truly random like &#8220;**QAJAQ**&#8220;, &#8220;**XYLYL**&#8221; or &#8220;**HYPHY**&#8220;.
+There was quite some brouhaha on Twitter when the answer to Wordle 207 was the US English spelling of “**FAVOR**“, I can only imagine what an uproar there would be if the answer was ever something truly random like “**QAJAQ**“, “**XYLYL**” or “**HYPHY**“.
 But I digress.
 Whatever aspects of curation are taking place to select the daily Wordle, be it automated or human, I’m going to ignore it and assume that the Wordle is chosen randomly from the list of valid Wordle words.

 ## The Top 10 Best Wordle Starter Words {#the-top-10-best-wordle-starter-words.wp-block-heading}